weijun-l/weijun-l.github.io/_pages/about.md

   - /about.html
 --- -->

 Hello!
-I am a Master of Research Student in the <a href="https://www.mq.edu.au/faculty-of-science-and-engineering/departments-and-schools/school-of-computing">School of Computing</a> at <a href="https://www.mq.edu.au/">Macquarie University</a>, and my primary research interest lies in addressing privacy and security threats to NLP models and their applications.
+I am a Master of Research student in the <a href="https://www.mq.edu.au/faculty-of-science-and-engineering/departments-and-schools/school-of-computing">School of Computing</a> at <a href="https://www.mq.edu.au/">Macquarie University</a>.
+My primary research interest lies in addressing privacy and security threats to NLP models and their applications.

+I received an M.S. in Information Technology with Distinction from <a href="https://www.unimelb.edu.au/">The University of Melbourne</a> in 2023.
+Prior to that, I earned an M.S. in Control Engineering in 2016 and a B.A. in Mechanical Engineering in 2013, both from <a href="https://english.cqu.edu.cn/">Chongqing University</a>.

+I worked as an Automotive R&D Engineer at <a href="https://www.dongfeng-nissan.com.cn/">DongFeng Nissan Passenger Vehicle Company</a> from 2016 to 2021.